Conventional Root Canal Treatment

 Second, there is no lengthy wait time.
 In my case, the tooth was extracted, the implant was immediately placed, and a temporary crown was immediately cemented while the final crown was being constructed at the lab.
 I never had to go outside the dental chair without a tooth!

-The new ULTRATOOTH implant is the only one currently certified by the FDA for immediate crown placement!
+The new ULTRATOOTH implant is the only one currently approved by the FDA for immediate crown placement!

 Third is the issue of expense.
 Let’s face it… dental work is expensive.
 Dental implants, being on the high-tech end of dentistry, are among the more expensive procedures.
 The ULTRATOOTH dental implant, while more expensive out of the box than other implants, can be provided to the patient at less expense than most other systems because it can all be done at the same time.
 Less chair time at the dental office = less expense to the patient!